Citizens' Climate Lobby: Germany

 As long as there is no effective price signal at the EU level, CCL-D call for a national carbon tax for Germany on all emissions as a transitional measure.

-A central theme for CCL-D is that, for an equitable and socially-compatible carbon price, all revenues must be redistributed back to the population on a per-capita basis.
+France

+In France, CCL is known as Le Lobby Climatique Citoyen, founded in 2019.
+The association’s primary objective is the implementation of a fair carbon pricing mechanism, specifically supporting the expansion of the European carbon market (ETS 2) to cover road transport and heating by 2028, and the full redistribution of carbon revenues to households through a "Carbon Income".

 Sweden

 In Sweden, CCL is known as Klimatsvaret - CCL Sverige.
 As all CCL chapters, Klimatsvaret advocates a rising carbon fee with dividend, but emphasizes the need to include non-fossils sources of carbon dioxide in the fee.
-On the national level, Klimatsvaret proposes a carbon fee on all fuels used in domestic transport.
-The revenues are to be recycled as direct monthly dividends.
-The reason for the restriction to the transport sector is that most other significant emission sources are covered by the European Union Emissions Trading System.
+On the national level, Klimatsvaret proposes a revenue-neutral carbon fee on all fuels used in domestic transport, which are not currently covered by the European Union Emissions Trading System.

 Connections

 Citizens' Climate Lobby is a non-partisan group that develops and maintains relationships with and may coordinate some activities with a broad base of organizations that share similar goals.
 In 2013, Bill McKibben, founder of 350.org, endorsed CCL by saying "I love working with Citizens' Climate Lobby—their relentless focus on the need for a fee-and-dividend solution is helping drive the debate in precisely the right direction.
 I'm enormously grateful for their persistence and creativity."